Mental health patient admits brutal street murder, shocking past also revealed

 As he walked down Cheyenne St, he saw a woman walking.
 He took out the knife and stabbed her repeatedly around her chest as she tried to protect herself.

-He threw away the knife walked away.
+He threw away the knife and walked away.

 Hussein was arrested later that day.